OlssonDev/olssondev.github.io/_posts/2023-02-19-CastingIsNotExpensive.md

 Use interfaces when you want the same call to multiple classes, don't use interfaces if you need one implementation of the function, just cast it.
 It's easier to read and debug.

-Bad use case for interfaces:
+A bad use case for interfaces (Single implementations of interface functions make no sense.
+Cast to Game State and add the point):

 ![UselessInterfaceCall](https://raw.githubusercontent.com/OlssonDev/olssondev.github.io/master/assets/img/Casting/Image_09.JPG)

-Good use case for interfaces:
+A good use case for interfaces (Multiple classes might need to be interactable, and this is where interfaces shine):

 ![UselessInterfaceCall](https://raw.githubusercontent.com/OlssonDev/olssondev.github.io/master/assets/img/Casting/Image_10.JPG)